 The soup was good, but the salad was spectacular.
 I've now had the gorgonzola salad every time I've visited the Renaissance Cafe.

-The steak was one of the best I have ever had!
+The steak was one of the best I have ever had, particularly at the price point.
 Lightly charred on the outside and perfectly done on the inside.
 I've had the steak Venato again, a couple of time and the steak was still every bit as good as the first visit.

 I don't usually eat desserts, but I couldn't resist trying a selection from the dessert menu.
 They said that the Dark Chocolate Bread Pudding with bourbon vanilla sauce was the most popular dessert, but I couldn't resist the "Cookies, Cream and Coffee," homemade vanilla bean gelato with amaretti cookies and the chef's own espresso habanero sauce.
 This one isn't for everyone, but I thought it was the perfect conclusion to the meal.
 The Italian macaroons were a nice counterpoint to the hot sauce.
 This dessert has not been offered during my more recent visits, but a couple of the macaroons were brought with the check.